spleen1981/retroarch-kodi-addon-CoreELEC/README.md

      instead of capturing it to `build.log`.
    - `--keep-work` — keep the `retroarch_work/` staging dir after a successful build (default: removed).
+   - `--addon-only` — build only the universal add-on ZIP.
+Cores, tools and the AppImage are skipped, but the Lakka `retroarch` package is still built, because the default `retroarch.cfg` seeded into the ZIP is taken from it.
+Fast on a warm `build.Lakka-*` tree, slow on a cold one.
+   - `--seed-config PATH` — use an existing seed and skip the Lakka build entirely. `PATH` is either a `retroarch.cfg` or a previously released add-on `.zip` to read `config/retroarch.cfg` from.
+Implies `--addon-only`.
+The seed is still path-rewritten (resources redirected to `/storage/.config/retroarch`) and pinned by the packaging step, so the result is identical to the full path as long as the seed comes from the same RetroArch version.

 Default cores per device profile, plus the add/remove modifiers, are declared in `_DEVICES` (fields `cores_add`, `cores_remove`, `cores_fallback`) in `scripts/build.py`.
 Edit that mapping to customize the core list.